-Rebecca Hollander is an associate in the Bankruptcy and Corporate Restructuring Department and Real Estate Special Opportunities Group.
+Rebecca Hollander is a member in the Bankruptcy and Corporate Restructuring Department and Real Estate Special Opportunities Group.
 She regularly represents debtors, secured and unsecured creditors, unsecured creditors’ committees, and other parties-in-interest in complex chapter 11 reorganizations, out-of-court restructurings, and other bankruptcy- and foreclosure-related litigation.
 She enjoys working with clients and adversaries to devise creative and mutually agreeable solutions to complicated disputes.

 Prior to joining Cole Schotz, Rebecca clerked for the Honorable Andrew B. Altenburg, Jr., United States Bankruptcy Judge for the District of New Jersey, where she was actively involved in the administration and disposition of various issues in Chapter 7, 11, 12, and 13 bankruptcy proceedings.

 Rebecca graduated from Boston University School of Law in 2014.
 While in law school she was a managing editor of the American Journal of Law and Medicine and an intern at the United States Attorney’s Office for the District of Massachusetts.
 She also interned for the Honorable Jose L. Linares, United States District Judge for the District of New Jersey and spent a summer in the Law Group of Becton, Dickinson and Company.